alex-dukhno/alex-dukhno.github.io/_posts/2018-12-01-Methods-invocation-inside-of-a-Java-Virtual-Machine.md

 ## JVM method invocation instructions closer look

-It seems a little odd that JVM specifies 4 different instruction basically for only one procedure - a method invocation.
-We need to consider what happens before JVM starts a method invocation to understand why it has so many instructions.
-Before invoking a method JVM must perform two actions: method resolution and method lookup.
-Let's have a look at both these actions separately.
+It seems a little odd that JVM specifies 4 different instruction for the only one purpose - just a method invocation.
+We need to consider what happens before JVM starts a method invocation to understand why it has so many variations.
+Before invoking a method JVM performs two actions: method resolution and method lookup.
+Let's have a look at these actions separately.
 Every method invocation instruction has an index to an entry in a class constant pool.
 The entry consist of a method name and a method descriptor.
 You can find this data in decompiled java code.
 Let's examine the code below:

 ```java
 public class Main {